 I have been a fan of essential oils since I came to know them better.
 It is no secret what it could do to our system.
-Incorporating them, not only on what we apply on our skin but also on our house-cleaning products, could help us feel more of its beneficial effects.
+Incorporating them, not only on what we apply to our skin but also on our house-cleaning products, could help us feel more of its beneficial effects.

 Here are some popular ways and common essential oils to use for cleaning around the house.